-A maintenance schedule is widely defined as an important inspection, preventive, and repair program plan that is used for keeping track of the daily, weekly, monthly, or yearly schedule of the maintenance done.
-The maintenance schedule is usually used by clients with offices, restaurants, buildings, or homes that are huge and in need of frequent maintenance.
+A maintenance schedule is widely defined as an important inspection, preventive, and repair program plan for keeping track of the daily, weekly, monthly, or yearly schedule of the maintenance done.
+A maintenance schedule is usually used by clients with offices, restaurants, buildings, or homes that need frequent maintenance work.

-Before you start creating any maintenance schedules or procedure plans, it is a priority to establish who will be part of the preventive maintenance program plan.
-The likely options or choices will include maintenance managers, maintenance repairpersons, and people who deal with finance, but these options are not standard for these depend upon the size of the area to be given maintenance and also the budget.
+Before you start creating any maintenance schedule or procedure plan, it is a priority to establish the personnel who will be part of the preventive maintenance program.
+The likely options will include maintenance managers and people who deal with finance, but these options are not standard since the size of the area and the budget need to be considered.
 When looking for staff members, you must assess if these people are professional and will heavily invest in the project so the maintenance plan will be successful.

-The last thing you need to consider is the project plan's expected outcome is just as important as knowing how to begin making it.
-Gather your staff and think of the possible goal that you all want to happen when doing the project.
-Determining the end goal helps the maintenance plan stay on that path.
-For instance, when dealing with homes, you might draft a goal that rain won't seep through the roof and drip into the house's interior part or when dealing with vehicles, your maintenance plan might also involve a maintenance checklist to inspect the condition of the engine and perform the needed repairs.
+Determining the project plan's expected outcome is just as important as knowing how to begin making it.
+Gather your staff and think of the possible goal that you all want to achieve when performing the task.
+Determining the end goal helps in keeping the maintenance plan stay on that path.
+For example, when dealing with homes, you might want to draft a goal to keep the rain from seeping through the roof and soak the house's interior.
+And if dealing with vehicles, your maintenance plan might also involve a maintenance checklist to inspect the condition of the engine and perform the needed repairs.

-The next part of the plan you must observe is the most time-consuming aspect of a preventive maintenance program, which is creating an inventory checklist of all needed materials and equipment.
-Even if the task takes up a lot of time and is very tedious, it is still a critical part of the project as it helps ensure that the inspection is done routinely and orderly on important operational equipment or certain prioritized materials.
-Take note of an equipment's model, serial numbers, specifications, asset identification number, and its current condition.
+The next part of the plan is to create an inventory checklist of all the needed materials and equipment.
+Even if the task is already taking up a lot of time and is very tedious, checking the materials and equipment is still a critical part since it helps to ensure that things are done routinely.
+On a simple note, document the equipment's model, serial number, specifications, asset identification number, and its current condition.